acflippo/Intro-to-Github/README.md

    Remember to "Push origin" which sync your local commits to the remote repo

 6. Check the github.com for your account and repo to see the changes.

+## Make a branch

+To develop you code, it is recommended to create a branch to minimize bad / untested code going into the master branch.

+1. Create a branch in Github Desktop (provide a unique name)

+2. Switch your Github Desktop to the "Current Branch", fill in a new name and click "Create New Branch"

+3. Make your changes to your files locally and save them

+4. In Github Desktop, add a comment and hit commit.
+   Remember to "Push origin" which sync your local commits to the remote repo

+5. Check the github.com for your repo and your branch to verify your new code is there

+5.